Buildstash/jenkins-plugin/README.md

 - Build ID
 - Build Info URL
 - Download URL
-- Processing status
+- Processing status (applies to iOS or Android builds which require additional processing on the server to make available for beta distribution)

 ### File + Expansion Upload

-For platforms that require both a primary file and an expansion file:
+You can optionally provide an additional expansion file for platforms that require it (e.g. Android):

 ```groovy
 pipeline {